webvijayi/CookFast/README.md

 ## 🚀 Deployment

 This application is configured for deployment on platforms like Netlify or Vercel which support Next.js applications with API routes.
+The code is designed to be easily deployable on platforms like Vercel, Netlify, or your own server.

 ---